blueshed/chat/readme.md

 black is a wonderful tool.
 Type away and it will clean up after you.
 Sadly, black itself goes for double quotes only.
 We live in a json world and snippets live in single quotes.
-So [axblack](https://pypi.org/project/axblack/) gives you the opinionation of black, but expects double quotes for comments and single quotes for code.
+So [axblack](https://pypi.org/project/axblack/) gives you the opinionation of black, but uses double quotes for comments and single quotes for code.

 We just add a task to `tasks.py`: